BonnyAD9/ccpp/README.md

 Currently only C projects are supported.

-This is work in progress, currently included files are not counted as dependencies so the only way to build realibly is to use `ccpp clean` before each build.

 ## Usage
 Your project must have the folowing structure:
 - `src/` directory with your source files